-- significant decline in the market value of an asset, - current period operating cash flow loss, - introduction of competing technologies or services, - significant underperformance of expected or historical cash flows, - significant or continuing decline in subscribers, - changes in the manner or use of an asset, - disruptions in the use of network equipment under capital lease arrangements, and - other negative industry or economic trends.
+- significant decline in the market value of an asset, - current period operating cash flow loss,

+- introduction of competing technologies or services, - significant underperformance of expected or historical cash flows, - significant or continuing decline in subscribers, - changes in the manner or use of an asset, - disruptions in the use of network equipment under capital lease arrangements, and - other negative industry or economic trends.

 When we determine that the carrying amount of specific assets may not be recoverable based on the existence or occurrence of one or more of the above or other factors, we estimate the future cash inflows and outflows expected to be generated by the assets over their expected useful lives.
 We estimate the sum of expected undiscounted future cash flows based upon historical trends adjusted to reflect our best estimate of future market and operating conditions.
 If the sum of the expected undiscounted future net cash flows is less than the carrying value of the assets, we record an impairment loss based on the fair values of the assets.
 Such fair values may be based on established markets, independent appraisals and valuations or discounted cash flows.
 If actual market and operating conditions under which assets are used are less favorable or shorter than those projected by management, resulting in reduced cash flows, additional impairment charges for assets not previously written-off may be required.
-There was no impairment loss for long-lived assets for the fiscal years ended March 31, 2004 and 2006.
-An impairment loss of ¥26 million on telephone rights was recorded for the fiscal year ended March 31, 2005 because NTT reduced the price of telephone rights by 50 percent after March 1, 2005.
-There was no impairment loss for long-lived assets, including goodwill and intangible assets other than the telephone rights above, for the fiscal year ended March 31, 2005.
+An impairment loss of ¥26 million on telephone rights was recorded for the fiscal year ended March 31, 2005 because NTT reduced the price of telephone rights by 50 percent after March 31, 2005.
+There was no impairment loss for long-lived assets for the fiscal year ended March 31, 2006 and 2007.
+There was no impairment loss for long-lived assets other than the telephone rights above, for the fiscal year ended March 31, 2005.